 These conditions can be related to location (country where the licence has effect), how the payment has to be processed (prepay, flat fee, pay per use) or the validity interval of the licence (it can be defined the starting date and / or the end date of the validity interval).
+To add a new condition, the button Add condition (marked in red) has to be clicked.
+Then, the condition to be added can be selected from the list.
+If the interval condition is selected, then start and end dates of the interval can be selected from a calendar.

-Figure: Modifying validity interval
+Figure: Adding validity interval